A dark-haired woman is sitting at a table while browsing on a laptop.

 Preparing for future credit card applications

-To reduce the chance of being denied for future credit cards or loans, it's important to have a thorough understanding of your financial situation.
-This is why reviewing your rejection letter and your free credit report is so beneficial.
-Additionally, choosing the right credit card before applying is important, as some cards have more demanding eligibility requirements than others.
-If you've been denied a student credit card, think about ways to build your credit history, such as making sure you pay all your bills promptly or using a secured card in a responsible manner.
+Additionally, choosing the right credit card before applying is important, as some cards have more demanding requirements than others.
+If you can’t get a student credit card, think about ways to build your credit history.
+A great start is making sure you pay all your bills promptly or use a secured card in a responsible manner.

 Did you know?

 Borrowers with little to no credit history or poor credit may struggle to qualify for an unsecured credit card.
-But credit card companies may have less requirements for secured cards because applicants provide a refundable security deposit.
-You may not even need a credit score to apply for a secured credit card.
+You may not need a credit score to apply for a secured credit card.
 For example, there’s no credit score required to apply for a Discover it® Secured Card.2

 Building a strong credit history